tfabris/TomServo/README.md

 #### Dome:

   - If you externally sourced the 3cm clear baubles, then use a Dremel tool to very carefully grind away the hanging tabs on each of the bauble halves.
 If done very carefully, the spots where the tabs used to be will be very small, only the size of the tabs themselves, and you can position those spots at the back of the head so they're less visible.
   - If you are using the resin-printed domes, you might need need to carefully trim and sand the lips which fit into the hat pieces.
-Make sure that they fit in gently; if you have to force them into the hats, you'll crack the hats.
+Test-fit them gently and make sure they fit without forcing; if you have to force them into the hats, you'll crack the hats.
 Trim and sand the lips as needed until they fit gently.

   | ![Bauble Domes Trimmed](Photos/Printing%20and%20Assembly%20-%20Bauble%20Domes%20Trimmed.jpg) | ![Resin Domes Trimmed](Photos/Printing%20and%20Assembly%20-%20Resin%20Domes%20Trimmed.jpg) |
   | ------------------------------------------------------------|------------------------------------------------------------|